Hugueprime/ionis_extension/README.md

 ### Connect to ionisx
 In order to the extension to fetch the summary, it need the ionisx token.

+You can find them in  [ionisx](https://ionisx.com) > dev tools > application > cookies > https://ionisx.com

+If you have the extension from source you can :

 Create `./config.js` on the model of `./config.sample.js` and complete missing values with yours.

-You can find them in  [ionisx](https://ionisx.com) > dev tools > application > cookies > https://ionisx.com
+If you have the extension from the store you have the graphical interface.